nathan-fiscaletti/keyboardsounds/README.md

 Keyboard Sounds is a free application that makes any keyboard sound like a Mechanical Keyboard.
 It includes 16 built in profiles, a profile editor, and application rules.

+> [!IMPORTANT]\
+> Keyboard Sounds is no longer under active development.
+While it is still maintained for bug fixes, no new features will be implemented.
+Development has moved to [Keyboard Sounds Pro](https://github.com/keyboard-sounds/keyboardsounds-pro), a much more modern and performant version of the application.

 <img align="right" src="./images/status-new.png" width="300" />

 <br>